LexGridnev/coinmetro-cli/README.md

 **Example:**

 ```
-cm gemini ask "what is the capital of France?" --debug
+cm gemini ask "What is the current price of Bitcoin?" --debug
 ```

 **Authentication:**